 Inquests are magisterial enquiries held to establish the fact of death; the identity of the deceased; when, where and how death occurred; and whether any person is to be charged with a criminal offence.
 An inquest was held in cases of homicide, suicide, or drowning, and in many other cases involving sudden death or accident.
 There are some files for unregistered deaths, enquiries re missing persons, and cases where a body was not recovered.

-Inquest files usually include signed statements by witnesses, describing the circumstances of the death and sometimes giving unique personal details about the deceased or his/her family.
+Justice Department inquest files usually include signed statements by witnesses, describing the circumstances of the death and sometimes giving unique personal details about the deceased or his/her family.
 There may also be photographs and other useful items.

 Fire inquests (often held even if no death resulted) give the date, place and supposed cause of the fire; damage to property or injury to persons; signed statements by witnesses describing the circumstances of the fire; and names of suspected persons, if any.
 There are many files for hotel fires, some with sketches or detailed floor plans.
 Up to 1886, fire inquests are indexed by place and by name of owner or occupier.
 For 1887-1926, fire inquests are indexed by town, not by personal name.
 For more recent years, fires are listed separately in the registers of inquests.
 Check for cases involving the home, business, barn, haystack or woolshed of your relative or his/her neighbour.

 Similar 'no inquest' files exist for some other districts, including Cairns 1955-1963 (indexed), Rockhampton 1870-1874, Georgetown 1902-1963, and Landsborough 1942-1965.
 Information about deaths (with or without an inquest) may also appear in Police Gazettes or records of the local Court of Petty Sessions, Magistrate's Court or Police Station.
-See the Qld State Archives guide Pathways: Inquests and Preliminary Enquiries.
+See the Queensland State Archives guide Pathways: Inquests and Preliminary Enquiries.

 For more information about inquests, and the traps involved in using them, see the book Tips for Queensland Research.

 The function of a benevolent asylum was to provide for poor people who because of age, accident, infirmity or otherwise were unable to care for themselves.
 The inmates included not only the elderly but also younger people.
 A benevolent asylum was not a mental asylum, but some people spent time in both.
-For advice about records of Dunwich Benevolent Asylum (including Qld Government Gazette notices re inmates), see the book Tips for Queensland Research.
+For advice about records of Dunwich Benevolent Asylum (including Queensland Government Gazette notices re inmates), see the book Tips for Queensland Research.

 Some Queenslanders (including unmarried mothers) are listed in the Sydney Benevolent Asylum Index 1857-1900 (opens in a new window).

-My other genealogy sites have more advice, and more names from records in archives.
+My other genealogy sites have additional advice and names.

 Search this site (do NOT use apostrophes; read search results page carefully)

 This site is licensed under a Creative Commons Attribution-NonCommercial-NoDerivs 3.0 Australia License.
 I hold copyright in the contents of the site, which may be used for personal research only.
 If you reproduce any content in any way, you must acknowledge that it belongs to me.
 If you wish to use any part of this site for professional or commercial purposes, you must contact me in advance to obtain my permission.